 - All animals are subject to examination by the exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease. - Animals determined by exhibition staff to have not met listed requirements will not be permitted to exhibit. - 1.
-Certificate Of Veterinary Inspection (Health Certificate) - o Kansas Origin Livestock Certificate of Veterinary Inspection is not required by Kansas Department of Agriculture Division of Animal Health (KDA-DAH), but can be required at the discretion of each exhibition event. - o Livestock Originating From Other States All livestock originating outside of Kansas must meet Kansas import requirements and must have a valid Certificate of Veterinary Inspection.
+Certificate Of Veterinary Inspection (Health Certificate)

+o Livestock Originating From Other States - All livestock originating outside of Kansas must meet Kansas import requirements and must have a valid Certificate of Veterinary Inspection.